Cussk/Alien-Vdeo-Store/README.md

 - Shooting stars in the sky that the viewer can see out the window
 - Steam coming from air conditioning vent

+Cameras:
-Cameras:7- Multiple camera angle options, including Մ1Յ a wide angle shot that captures the entire store, Մ2Յ a mid-range shot that focuses on the alien, and Մ3Յ a close-up shot that features the shooting stars.
+- Multiple camera angle options, including:
+ 1. A wide angle shot that captures the entire store.
+ 2. A mid-range shot that focuses on the alien.
+ 3. A close-up shot that features the shooting stars.

 Post-processing:
 - More vibrant colors